|Robin Knowles Miner (#47614397)|

 |Bio and Links|

-TRANSFERS: I will transfer managements of graves UNLESS I AM DIRECTLY RELATED.
+2. TRANSFERS: I will transfer managements of graves UNLESS I AM DIRECTLY RELATED.
 Please send your request by edit and I will check my family tree.
 If your requested name is not in my tree, I will gladly transfer it.
 If it is there, I will explain my relationship to that person and why I do not wish to transfer.
 Please understand my wish to keep my family grave listings.
-I am if you had taken the time to walk the cemeteries, search the records and list the names, you would feel the same.
+I am sure that if you had taken the time to walk the cemeteries, search the records and list the names, you would feel the same.

 I appreciate all the kind additional information and corrections.
 (Sometimes we all suffer from fat-finger syndrome and miss the right key!)
 Forgive me if I have made an error on your loved ones grave.
 Let me know and I WILL CORRECT IT.